Engineering Hierarchical Symmetries: Discussion and Outlook

-On a fundamental level, spontaneous symmetry breaking (SSB) of \textit{approximate} (i.e., weakly explicitly broken) continuous symmetries gives rise to weakly \textit{gapped} Goldstone modes~\cite{watanabe2013massive}.
-These gapped excitations will naturally appear during the hierarchical symmetry breaking of $\text{SU(2)}{\rightarrow}\text{U(1)} {\rightarrow} \mathbb{Z}_2{\rightarrow} E$, provided that the system is initialized at low-enough temperatures.
-A systematic investigation of this phenomenon would provide valuable insights on SSB in driven systems, opening up new avenues for future work.
+On a fundamental level, SSB of \textit{approximate} (i.e., weakly explicitly broken) continuous symmetries gives rise to weakly \textit{gapped} Goldstone modes~\cite{watanabe2013massive}.
+These gapped excitations will naturally appear during the hierarchical symmetry breaking of $\text{SU(2)}{\rightarrow}\text{U(1)} {\rightarrow} \mathbb{Z}_2{\rightarrow} E$, provided that the system is initialized at low-enough temperatures~\cite{hou2024floquet}.
+Thus, hierarchical symmetry breaking opens up new avenues for stabilizing and manipulating quasiparticles via Floquet engineering.

 We emphasize that discussions regarding engineered symmetry breaking are not limited to quantum or Hamiltonian systems.
 It is intriguing to generalize the analysis of the symmetry structure to Liouvillians~\cite{albert2014symmetries,mori2018floquet,mori2023floquet,sieberer2023universality}, and we anticipate applications of \HS in time-dependent open quantum systems and classical many-body setups.
-In particular, numerical simulation of classical systems is not limited to small system sizes and hence novel prethermal phases in higher dimensions induced by \HS can be explored~\cite{howell2019asymptotic,pizzi2021classical,ye2021floquet,yue2023prethermal,yan2023prethermalization}.
+In particular, numerical simulation of classical systems is not limited to small system sizes, and hence novel prethermal phases in higher dimensions induced by \HS can be explored~\cite{howell2019asymptotic,pizzi2021classical,ye2021floquet,yue2023prethermal,yan2023prethermalization}.
 Understanding the richer hierarchical structure of weak and strong symmetries in open systems is an open avenue for future studies~\cite{buvca2012note,lieu2020symmetry}.
 Moreover, generalizing the current framework to engineer integrability breaking ~\cite{surace2023weak} and to control classical chaos would be worthwhile to pursue.

-Finally, our work also raises the intriguing converse question of whether or not one can design protocols that systematically enlarge a given symmetry group.
+Finally, our work also raises the intriguing question of whether or not one can design protocols that systematically enlarge a given symmetry group~\cite{geier2021floquet,scholl2022microwave}.